Keyfactor/adoption-and-enablement-examples/Certificate Store Automation/Schedule And Approve Certificate Stores/README.md

 # **Requirements**

-* At least one configured Universal Orchestrator
+* At least one registered Keyfactor Universal Orchestrator

 * The RFJKS,RFPEM,RFPKCS12 Certificate Store types must be created prior to running the script.

+* A Keyfactor API user with appropriate access to Certificate Stores and Agents

 # **Execution**

-1. Copy the script to a Windows server that is running PowerShell 5.
+1. Copy the script to a Windows Server that is has PowerShell v5.
-2. Update the mandatory variables with your Keyfactor Command information.
+2. Edit the script and update the mandatory variables with your Keyfactor information.
+3. Optionally, update the other variables to specify a different directory to use (default: "C:\temp").
+4. Execute the script.
+This will create a "machine details" file at the defined location.
+a.
+You will need to enter define your Orchestrator's ID in the file.
+If this is unknown, enter YES at the prompt to retrieve your Orchestrator(s) ID.
+5. Locate the new file.
+For ease of editing, use Microsoft Excel to open and edit this file.

 ```